vron7/Aha-s/ts.md

   }
 }
 ```
+Currently the he blog post class has two responsibilites:
+1 - to create/update/delete the properties of the blog post.
+2 - to display the html
-Let's apply SRP and implement display in separate class
+Let's apply **SRP** and implement the display of the blog post in a separate class
 ```js
 class BlogPost {
   title: string;